kaushikthedeveloper/DoubleBackPress/README.md

     doubleBackPress.set...(...);                       //setter methods
     ```

-    Put the behaviour of the DoubleBackPress as the desired behaviour upon back button click.
+    **Assign the behaviour of the DoubleBackPress as the desired behaviour upon back button click.**

     ```java
     @Override